Yandex Cloud

 3. Wait for the operation to complete.

-Terraform will automatically detect the need to upgrade the version and start the process.
+Terraform will automatically detect the need for version upgrade and start the process.

 After a successful upgrade: